What is an accredited investor?

 What’s the difference between Class A, B, and C shares?

-The classes are set up for different offerings within the same fund.
+The classes are set up to be able to offer different rates and terms within the same fund.

 Is my fund investment passive?

 Yes, investing in the fund is the most passive investment we currently offer.
 Investors receive their monthly return the 1st business day of each month directly into their bank account via ACH or they elect to have their returns rolled back into their investment account in order to compound their investment returns.

 When and how do I receive my preferred returns?

 Preferred returns are directly deposited into your account (via ACH) the 1st business day of each month – or investors can elect to compound the preferred return along with the initial investment and earn a greater overall return over time.

 PPR has managed and consistently paid on its note funds since 2007.